 Due to collecting data at regular intervals, analyzing and forecasting trends, ServiceNow Performance Analytics allows new levels of in-depth insights into your IT.
 But it comes at a high price.
 Your needs may be fully covered by Reporting, if your level of ITSM maturity doesn’t require a strategic analysis of IT performance.
 Besides, if your company has already invested a lot into BI, the pros and cons of using PA must be double checked, which is something ServiceNow consulting can help you with.

 Struggling with IT infrastructure issues?
-We will consult you on the best ways to solve them and implement the solution you need.
+We will advise you on the best ways to solve them and implement the solution you need.